z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 Here is how Hula works:
 - Each ToR switch generates a HULA packet to each other ToR switch to probe the condition of every path between the source and the destination ToR.
-  The HULA packets are forwarded to the destination ToR (forward path) and may come back to the source ToR (reverse path) if the best path from the source to the destination changes.
-  The packets include a HULA header and a list of ports for source routing.
+  Each HULA packet is forwarded to the destination ToR (forward path), collects the maximum queue length it observes while being forwarded, and finally delivers that information to the destination ToR.
+Based on the congestion information collected via probes, each destination ToR then can maintain the current best path (i.e., least congested path) from each source ToR.
+To share the best path information with the source ToRs so that the sources can use that information for the other flows, the destination ToRs notify source ToRs of the current best path by returning a HULA probe back to the source ToR (reverse path) only if the current best path changes.
+The probe packets include a HULA header and a list of ports for source routing.
 We describe the elements of HULA header later.
-  The source routing port list has the ports for going to the distination ToR on the specific path and then returning back to the source ToR (on the same path).
 - In the forward path:
-  - Each hop updates the queue length field in the hula header at egress if it is smaller than observed queue length at that switch.
-Thus when the packet reaches the destination ToR, queue length field will be the maximum observed queue length.
+  - Each hop updates the queue length field in the hula header if the local queue depth observed by the HULA packet is larger than maximum queue depth recorded in the probe packet.
+Thus when the packet reaches the destination ToR, queue length field will be the maximum observed queue length on the forward path.
   - At destination ToR,
-    1. find the queue length of current best path from the source ToR
+    1. find the queue length of current best path from the source ToR.
-    2. if the new path is better, update the queue length and best path and return the HULA packet to the source path.
+    2. if the new path is better, update the queue length and best path and return the HULA probe to the source path.
 This is done by setting the direction field in the HULA header and returning the packet to the ingress port.
-    3. if the packet came from the current best path, just update the value.
-     This is to know if the best path got worse and allows other paths to replace it later.
-     It is inefficient to save the whole path and compare it in the data plane.
-     Instead, we keep a 32 bit digest of path in the HULA header.
-Each destination ToR, only saves and compares the digest of the best path along with its queue length.
+    3. if the probe came through the current best path, the destination ToR just updates the existing value.
+This is needed to know if the best path got worse and hence allow other paths to replace it later.
+It is inefficient to save the whole path ID (i.e., sequence of switch IDs) and compare it in the data plane; note, P4 doesn't have a loop construct.
+Instead, we keep a 32 bit digest of a path in the HULA header.
+Each destination ToR only saves and compares the digest of the best path along with its queue length.
      The `hula.digest` field is set by source ToR upon creating the HULA packet and does not change along the path.
 - In the reverse path: